 9. Crochet Books

-When learning how to crochet, there are books such this Crochet Stitch Dictionary that you may find helpful.
-Another book that I have really enjoyed and refer to all the time for new ideas is Crochet Every Which Way.
+When learning how to crochet, there are books such as this Crochet Stitch Dictionary that you may find helpful.
+Another book that I enjoy and refer to all the time for new ideas is Crochet Every Which Way.

 10. Crochet Patterns